smallhadroncollider/brok/taskell.md

 - Should detect if internet connection is down
 - Cache length option should accept units: s, m, h, d - default to s
+- --help command

 ## Bugs

 - Can't parse links containing single quote marks
+- Shouldn't delay if only a single URL being checked

 ## In Progress

-- Should space out requests
 - Should be able to ignore specific URLs
     > Could add a URL to .brokdb with a far future timestamp?
-- Option for interval between requests

 ## Done